hillevieklow/running-app-sinatra/README.md

 # Sinatra Running App
 Welcome to Sinatra Running App.
-Under your personal user account you can add information (time, distance, and description) about your latest run, update or delete your previous ones, and see other people in the community's runs.
+Under your personal user account you can add information (time, distance, and description) about your latest run, update or delete your previous ones, and see runs made by other people in the community.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/hillevieklow/running-app-sinatra.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.